jgclark/NotePlan-tools/README.md

 - where the line is a heading, it moves the heading and all following lines until a blank line, or the next heading of the same level
 - where the line isn't a heading, it moves the line and any following indented lines (optionally terminated by a blank line)
 - the lines are inserted after a section heading (e.g. '### Tasks') as defined in the DAILY_TASKS_SECTION_NAME constant (or after header if this is blank).
 (To configure this constant, see below.)
-- where the note for the mentioned `>date` doesn't exist, it is created first

 NB: This only operates from Daily (Calendar) notes; it therefore doesn't interfere with **linking and back-linking** between main notes.